Bernard-LTW/unit3_project/README.md

 ## Proposed Solution

 Considering the client's requirements, an adequate solution would include a localized computer program with a GUI(Graphical User Interface) that can store data into a database.
-Python would be an adequate programming language for the solution as it is open source, it is mature and supported in mutiple platforms (platform-independent) including macOS, Windows, Linux.[^1]
+Python would be an adequate programming language for the solution as it is open source, it is mature and supported in mutiple platforms (platform-independent) including macOS, Windows, Linux.[^2]For the database, SQLite would be an adequate solution as it is a embedded, serverless relational database which means the program and the database can be both localized.[^3]To interface with the SQLite database, SQLAlchemy is the choice to go as it support ORM(Object Relational Mapper).
+An ORM is a database abstraction layer that sits as an intermediary between the code and the database engine[^4], which simplies queries and makes the code more concise.
+As for the GUI, KivyMD is chosen for its elegant and simpleness.
+This GUI framework uses is structured in object-oriented format and makes the development easy[^5]

-**Design statement**

-[^1]: Python Geeks.
+[^2]: Python Geeks.
 “Advantages of Python: Disadvantages of Python.”
 Python Geeks, 26 June 2021, https://pythongeeks.org/advantages-disadvantages-of-python/.
+[^3]: S, Ravikiran A. “What Is Sqlite? and When to Use It?” *Simplilearn.com*, Simplilearn, 16 Feb.
+2023, https://www.simplilearn.com/tutorials/sql-tutorial/what-is-sqlite.
+[^4]:  Uwase, Ange.
+“Here Is the Reason Why SQLAlchemy Is so Popular.”
+Medium, 8 Feb.
+2021,https://towardsdatascience.com/here-is-the-reason-why-sqlalchemy-is-so-popular-43b489d3fb00#:~:text=SQLAlchemy%20is%20the%20ORM%20of.
+Accessed 20 Mar.
+2022.
+[^5]: Gupta, Kaustubh.
+“What Is KivyMD: Creating Android Machine Learning Apps Using KivyMD.” *Analytics Vidhya*, 6 July 2021, https://www.analyticsvidhya.com/blog/2021/06/creating-android-ml-app-kivymd/#:~:text=KivyMD%20is%20built%20on%20the.

+**Design statement**

+I will design a Python application running on the KivyMD GUI framework which stores data in a SQLite database for Alessandro.
+This application let Alessandro manually input vocabulary into the database, review vocabulary from a card-style interface and keep track of his progress.
+Everything is secured under a hashed login system to keep users progress seperately.
+It will take approximately 1 month to complete and will be evaluated according to criteria below:

 ## Success Criteria

-1.
-2.
+1. User progress will be kept independently using a encrypted login system
+2. The program will allow input of vocabulary manually
+3. A point system would be implemented to keep track of a user's progress
+4. The program will be built using a Material Design framework and employ a unfied color theme
+5. User should be able to choose from specific sets of vocabulary or a randomized set
+6. The vocabulary should be shown with the English meaning and tapped to reveal the Hiragana and Katakana

 # Criteria B: Design